Decentralized Critical Observers of Networks of Finite State Machines and Model Reduction: Model reduction via bisimulation

 As a consequence of Proposition \ref{propnew} (ii), the composition of local observers computed in line 8 of Algorithm \ref{alg3} is a decentralized critical observer for $\mathcal{N}$.
-We conclude this section with a computational complexity analysis.
+We now provide a computational complexity analysis.
 We focus on computational complexity with respect to parameters $n_{\max}$, $N$ and $ N^{\min}$.
 A traditional approach to check critical observability of the network $\mathcal{N}=\{M_1,M_2,...,M_N\}$ consists in computing $\mathrm{Obs} (\mathbf{M}(\mathcal{N}))$, whose space and time computational complexity by Corollary \ref{corogio} is $O(2^{n_{\max}N})$, as reported in the second column of Table \ref{TableComplex}.
 Computational complexity analysis of Algorithm \ref{alg3} follows.
 In line 1, one needs to check bisimulation equivalence between any pair of FSMs $M_i,M_j$ in $\mathcal{N}$ whose space computational complexity is $O(n_{\max}^2\,N)$ and time computational complexity is $O(n_{\max}^2N^2\log(n_{\max}))$.
 Space and time computational complexities associated with line 2 are $O(2^{n_{\max}N^{\min}})$ and those with line 8 are zero.
 Resulting computational complexity bounds are reported in the third column of Table \ref{TableComplex}.
-For example, for $N=10$, $ N^{\min}=7$ and $n_{\max}=10$, space and time computational complexities in constructing $\mathrm{Obs}(\mathbf{M}(\mathcal{N}))$ are $2^{100}$ and the ones in constructing $\mathrm{Obs}^{d}(\mathcal{N}^{\min})$ are $2^{70}$.
+For example, for $N=10$, $ N^{\min}=7$ and $n_{\max}=10$, space and time computational complexities in constructing $\mathrm{Obs}(\mathbf{M}(\mathcal{N}))$ are $2^{100}$ and the ones in constructing $\mathrm{Obs}^{d}(\mathcal{N}^{\min})$ are $2^{70}$. \\ We conclude this section with two illustrative examples.
+In both examples, the goal is to check if a network $\mathcal{N}$ is critically observable and if so, to design a decentralized critical observer for $\mathcal{N}$.
+For this purpose we apply Algorithm \ref{alg3}.
+In the sequel, space complexity of an FSM is computed as $S_{1}+S_{2}$ where $S_{1}$ is the sum of the data needed to be stored for each transition and $S_{2}$ is the number of output data associated with states.
+Date stored for a transition from a state $ (z_{1},z_{2},...,z_{m})$ to a state $(z_{1}^{+},z_{2}^{+},...,z_{m^{+}}^{+})$ with a given input label are counted as $\sum_{i\in \lbrack 1;m]}|z_{i}|+\sum_{i\in \lbrack 1;m^{+}]}|z_{i}^{+}|+1$.
+Time complexity is computed as the number of transitions generated in composed FSMs and observers, which represent macro iterations in the algorithms.